The new LIS for cattle also enables the future use of Bovine Electronic Identification (BEID) from a set date in 2027.

 Plans for the new cattle service

 The announcement also confirmed the development of a new Livestock Information Service (LIS) for cattle which will replace the current Cattle Tracing System (CTS) for English cattle notifications.
-This will be launched in a phased rollout, starting with private testing in December 2025, and will gradually progress into a more public testing state in spring 2026.
-This phased approach will allow any issues to be resolved quickly and ensure a smoother transition for all users.
-The aim is to roll out the new LIS cattle service to all cattle keepers by summer 2026.
+This will be launched in mid-2027 alongside the introduction of Bovine EID.

 Plans for the future